Health & Safety

 This is particularly true for larger models, which can be a little bulky given their large capacity.

-5 Diaper Pail Alternatives
+5 Viable Alternatives

 Throw Into Outside Trash